ietf-wg-cellar/matroska-specification/notes.md

   * 10b : fixed-size lacing ((#fixed-size-lacing))

 DIS: 1 bit
-: Discardable, the frames of the Block can be discarded during playing if needed
+: Discardable.
+The frames of the Block can be discarded during playing if needed

 The following data in the `SimpleBlock` correspond to the lacing data and frames usage as described in each respective lacing mode.